noi-techpark/opendatahub-website/src/content/services/data-access/_index.md

     partial: text-imgs.html

   - title: "We’re here to **support you, so become a registered data consumer!**"
-    description: "You will receive mailing with regular communications, early communication in case of breaking changes of the datasets and direct contact to data providers upon request."
+    description: "Join our community to receive regular updates, early notifications about changes to datasets or APIs and direct contact with data providers when needed.
+Registered users may also benefit from tailored support to make the most of both real-time and historical data access.
+"
     btn_link: "/community"
     btn_label: "Join the community "
     img_back: "/img/services/data_access/ODH-data-access-support.jpg"